[Updated] “Settled status” headache: updating details after passport renewals

 Further correspondence seen by Europe Street, however, shows that by mid-July the log in only worked using the old passport number.
 The Home Office explained the delay with the “exceptionally large number of new applications” and told Robert it was “unable to give a timescale for when these details will be updated.”

-The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he is planning to do.
-But what about potential work contracts or travels abroad, Robert asks?
-“This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he says.
+The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he was planning to do.
+But what about potential work contracts, Robert asked?
+“This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he said.

-“The need to send new passports or ID cards to the Home Office is a problem, especially for people who travel or live abroad,” she says.
-“Having ‘settled status’ allows to spend a period of time outside the country and people who have jobs elsewhere would not want to send their passports by post.”
+“The need to send new passports or ID cards to the Home Office is a problem, especially for people who travel or live abroad,” she said.
+“Having ‘settled status’ allows to spend a period of time outside the country and people who have jobs elsewhere would not want to send their passports by post,” Ms Drozdowicz added.

-Contacted by Europe Street, the Home Office says that while at the moment new ID documents have to be sent in for manual verification, the online system will soon allow to make the changes through the “Update My Details” function.
+Contacted by Europe Street in July 2019, the Home Office said that while new ID documents have to be sent in for verification, the online system would soon allow to make the changes through the “Update My Details” function.

 “We are currently working on delivering a fast, secure and user friendly process for applicants to add new ID documents to their status profile through an entirely online process and expect this service to be available later this summer,” the Home Office said.

-The Home Office also clarified that the ‘settled status’ does not depend on the ID document it is associated to.
+In July 2019, the Home Office also clarified that the settled status does not depend on the ID document it is associated to.

-The ‘Update my Details’ service will allow to change users’ photos too.
+The ‘Update my Details’ service now allows users to change their photos.

-By the end of July it should be possible to convert pre-settled status to settled status online, a functionality currently not available.
+It is possible to convert pre-settled status to settled status online.
 (Pre-settled status is acquired when a person has lived in the UK for less than five years and guarantees fewer rights than settled status.)

-Later this year, the app to self-verify the applicants’ identity, which currently works only on Android phones, will be available on Apple devices too.
+The app to self-verify the applicants’ identity, which used to work only on Android phones, is now available on Apple devices too.

 Demands for a physical document

-At a meeting of the House of Lords EU Justice sub committee last week, Baroness Sarah Ludford asked the Home Office to offer the option at least to people who request it.
+At a meeting of the House of Lords EU Justice sub committee in July 2019, Baroness Sarah Ludford asked the Home Office to offer the option at least to people who request it.

 Immigration Minister Caroline Nokes, however, rejected the idea.
 “EEA nationals already get a letter confirming their status but that’s not a secure document, and we believe that the digital route provides the most secure means for somebody to evidence their rights to access services in the UK,” she said.